ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

     * COLLECTOR_ENDPOINT is the ingestion URL for the region where the monitoring instance is available.

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
-You can associate one or more tags to your Sysdig agent.
+You can associate one or more tags to your monitoring agent.
 For example, *role:serviceX,location:us-south*.
 Later on, you can use these tags to identify metrics from the environment where the agent is running.

     * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

     If `cURL` is not available, you must install it.
 For example, for an Ubuntu bare metal, run the following command: `sudo apt-get update`.
 Then, run the install command: `sudo apt-get install curl`.

-    For example, see the following sample command to install a Sysdig agent that forwards metrics to a Sysdig instance in US South (Dallas):
+    For example, see the following sample command to install a monitoring agent that forwards metrics to a Sysdig instance in US South (Dallas):

     ```
     curl -sL https://ibm.biz/install-sysdig-agent | sudo bash -s -- -a xxxxxxxxxxxxx -c ingest.us-south.monitoring.cloud.ibm.com --collector_port 6443 --secure false -ac "sysdig_capture_enabled: false" --tags sourceType:baremetal,location:dallas